5 Sneaky Tactics You Need to Be Aware Of!

 The Unpaid Invoice Trick

-here is the bank confirmation:
+Here is the payment confirmation:

-did you send the money? i need the proof
+Did you send the money?
+I need the proof.

 The Fancy Company Overcharge Trick